 Perceptions of welcome

-From the GfK Anholt Nation Brand Index we know perceptions of the UK are generally positive.
-This annual global study looks at the views of 1,000 people in each of 20 panel markets and ranks nations on 23 attributes.
+From the Anholt-Ipsos Nation Brands Index (NBI) we know perceptions of the UK are generally positive.
+This annual global study looks at the views of 1,000 people in each of 20 panel markets and ranks 50 nations on 23 attributes.
 These are people who have not necessarily visited the UK but are representative of the online population in their countries, and of course perceptions are key to holiday destination choices.

 Welcome is one of four aspects (out of the twenty three) for which the UK is ranked outside the top ten.
 Although still within the upper half of nations Welcome is an area of relative weakness for us, especially when compared to other factors relating to Tourism or Culture.
-In 2017 the UK was ranked 13th out of 50 destinations for Welcome whilst for Tourism the UK came 3rd and for Culture we were 5th.
-The UK’s Welcome rank has ranged between 10th in 2013 and 14th in 2008 places over the last ten years.
+In 2018 the UK was ranked 15th out of 50 destinations for Welcome whilst for both Tourism and Culture the UK came 4th.
+The UK’s Welcome rank has ranged between 10th in 2013 and 15th in 2018 over the last ten years.

 Behind these headline Welcome ranks for the UK we also know welcome varies by visitor market.
-For example amongst Americans, Australians and Chinese, the UK is in the top six; for some visitor markets, the UK’s rank is in the lower half of the table, at least 30th.
+For example amongst Australians and Chinese, the UK is in the top five; for some visitor markets, the UK’s rank is in the lower half of the table, down to 41st.

-For more information on perceptions read our full Nation Brands Index report How the world views Britain (PDF, 0.5MB).
+For more information on perceptions read our full Nation Brands Index report How the world views Britain (PDF, 0.7MB).

 Perceptions of welcome